mkaraev/gendiff/README.md

 ### Installation

-If you want to use it in your go projects:
+If you want to use it in your Go projects:
 ```
 go get github.com/mkaraev/gendiff@v0.1.0
 ```

-If you want to use it as command line tool:
+If you want to use it as command-line tool:
 ```
 git clone git@github.com:mkaraev/gendiff.git
 cd gendiff/